searchivarius/long_doc_rank_model_analysis_v2/README.md

 Importantly, to generate training data and reproduce all results, one needs to create a Lucene index that combines original lemmatized text with `doc2query` data.
 The respective scripts can be found [here](https://github.com/oaqa/FlexNeuART/tree/master/scripts/data_convert/msmarco/add_doc2query_docs.py).
-FlexNeuART input data is organized into multiple-fields, the default searchable field is `text` and this is the field that needs to be expanded using `doc2query`.
+The rerieval's toolkit input data is organized into multiple-fields, the default searchable field is `text` and this is the field that needs to be expanded using `doc2query`.
 The expansion process creates a new text field, which can be then indexed using Lucene.

-**Note on retrieval tookit field terminology:** although it may be worth renaming some fields in the future, currently both the query and the document ID are encoded using the field name `DOCNO` (which sometimes causes confusion).
+**Note on retrieval tookit field terminology:** both the query and the document ID are encoded using the field name `DOCNO`: It is, however, query ID in a query file and document ID in a document file).
-The field names are the same, but the data files are different!
-When `DOCNO` is present in `AnswerFields.jsonl` file, it is a document ID, when it is present in `QueryFields.jsonl` it denotes a query ID.

 For MS MARCO v1, candidate generator is BM25 on expanded representations.
 For MS MARCO v2, we used a more involved `dense-sparse` retriever, which linearly combines BM25 with cosine similarity